This article was updated on 09/26/20.

 Should You Use the Oxford Comma or Not?

 Ah, one of the great grammatical debates.
 There are writers on both sides of the fence and very few are convinced to hop over that fence of their own volition.

 Largely it is a point of personal preference.
 I like to use it because it lends an air of clarity to the prose; no room for the reader to guess the writer’s intent.
 Opponents are likely to cite brevity as a reason to omit it.
 But seriously fellow scribe, how much real estate does one more comma consume?

 Preferences aside, most of us write for money or grades and we must bow to authority.
-The Oxford comma is stylistic, which simply means some style guides and university professors require its use while others do not.
-For example, AP Style, the style guide that newspaper reporters follow, doesn’t demand the use of the Oxford comma.
+The Oxford comma is stylistic, which simply means some style guides, university professors, and employers require its use while others do not.
+For example, AP Style, the style guide that many newspaper reporters follow, doesn’t demand the use of the Oxford comma.
 That said, your employer may demand it for the sake of publication consistency.